hove-io/navitia/documentation/slate/source/includes/realtime.md

 If the parameter "data_freshness" is set to "base_schedule", then "base_arrival_date_time"/"base_departure_date_time" = "arrival_date_time"/"departure_date_time".

 A list of the disruptions impacting the journey is also present at the root level of the response.
-A link to concerned disruption can be found in the section "display_informations".
+A link to the concerned disruption can be found in the section "display_informations".

 <div></div>
 ### Departures